sveltejs/svelte/site/content/blog/2020-06-04-svelte-and-typescript.md

 To understand the two main parts of TypeScript support, we'll compare it to the technique TypeScript uses to provide dev tools.
 There is a compiler `tsc` which you run on the command-line to convert `*.ts` to `*.js`, then there is a `TSServer` which is a node API that responds to requests from text editors.
 The `TSServer` is what provides all the JavaScript and TypeScript realtime introspection for editors while coding, and it has most of the compiler's code inside it.

 For Svelte, we have the Svelte compiler, and now we have the [`svelte-language-server`](https://github.com/sveltejs/language-tools/tree/master/packages/language-server#svelte-language-server) which responds to text editor calls via the [Language Server Protocol standard](https://microsoft.github.io//language-server-protocol/overviews/lsp/overview/).
-First class TypeScript support means that _both_ of these two systems do good job of handling TypeScript code.
+First class TypeScript support means that _both_ of these two systems do a good job of handling TypeScript code.

 The Svelte compiler support for TypeScript is handled by [Christian Kaisermann](https://github.com/kaisermann)'s [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess#svelte-preprocess) which is now an official Svelte project.